lkandakji/CUNEX/README.md

 ├── Dataset005_Prostate
 ├── ...
 ```
-5. Preprocess your image dataset directory ```data_prep.ipynb```.
+5. Preprocess your image dataset directory using ```data_prep.ipynb```.
 CUNEX expects the same file format for images that it was trained on (png).
 BMP and WEBP conversion functions are available, but you may easily add a cell for whichever extension conversion is necessary.

 # Run
 Run interference with ```nnunetv2/inference/inference.py```.
 Be sure to change paths where specified.
 The predicted masks are binary, so an addtional directory ```/Dataset0001_imagesTs_pred_vis``` is made with visible masks for your viewing.